 Supporting your future career

-One of the (many) great things about doing your DofE is that you’ll have been introduced to volunteering.
-Hopefully you’ll have enjoyed it, given something back, and now have a few tales to tell.
-Well, your CV, university or college applications and job interviews are the best place to begin telling those tales.
+One of the (many) great things about doing your DofE is that you’ll have been introduced to volunteering – whether you volunteered in a charity shop, helped out as a Young Leader for the Scouts or undertook marine conservation for a wildlife organisation.
+Hopefully, you’ll have enjoyed it, given something back and now have a few tales to tell, whatever the level you have reached.
+Well, your CV is a great place to tell these tales.

 Adding volunteering to your CV puts you ahead of most people your age.
-Yes, it shows how generous with your time you are, but come job-hunting time the most important thing is that you’ll be able to showcase your transferable skills that are so valued by employers.
+Yes, it shows that you’re prepared to give up your time for a worthy cause, but come job hunting time the most important thing is that you’re able to showcase your transferable skills that are so valued by employers.
 So what is it that you learnt during your volunteering?